Children of all ages can get the coronavirus disease 2019 (COVID-19) and experience its complications.

 Multisystem inflammatory syndrome in children (MIS-C) is a serious condition in which some parts of the body — such as the heart, lungs, blood vessels, kidneys, digestive system, brain, skin or eyes — become severely inflamed.
 Evidence indicates that many of these children were infected with the COVID-19 virus in the past, as shown by positive antibody test results, suggesting that MIS-C is caused by an excessive immune response related to COVID-19.

 Emergency warning signs of MIS-C include:

 If your child shows any emergency warning signs or is severely sick with other signs and symptoms, take your child to the nearest emergency department or call 911 or your local emergency number.
 If your child isn't severely ill but shows other signs or symptoms of MIS-C, contact your child's doctor right away for advice.

-There are many steps you can take to prevent your child from getting the virus that causes COVID-19 and, if he or she does become sick, to avoid spreading it to others.
-The CDC and WHO recommend that you and your family:
+There are many steps you can take to prevent your child from getting the COVID-19 virus and spreading it to others.
+The CDC recommends:

-In addition, keep up with your child's well visits and vaccines.
-This is especially important for infants and young children under age 2.
-Many health care providers in communites affected by COVID-19 are using strategies to separate well visits from sick visits by seeing sick children in separate areas of their offices or at different locations.
-If your child is due for a well visit, talk to your child's doctor about safety steps being taken.
-Don't let fear of getting the virus that causes COVID-19 prevent your child from getting his or her vaccines to prevent other serious illnesses.
+In addition, keep up with well-child visits and your child's other vaccines — especially if your child is under age 2.
+If your child is due for a checkup and you're concerned about exposure to COVID-19, talk to your child's doctor about safety steps being taken.
+Don't let fear of getting COVID-19 prevent your child from getting vaccines to prevent other serious illnesses.

-Following guidelines to prevent the spread of the COVID-19 virus can be particularly difficult for kids.
+Following guidelines to protect against the COVID-19 virus can be difficult for kids.
 Stay patient.
 Be a good role model and your child will be more likely to follow your lead.